 - You tried to pay the amount listed in the 5 Day Notice within the time allowed, but your landlord refused the money.

-Notice or eviction case problems
+Service of eviction notice or eviction case

 - Your eviction notice does not contain the required information;